Evelin Viktória Kocsis

 Evelin Viktória Kocsis (born 8 June 2006) is a Hungarian rhythmic gymnast.
-She won the first continental medal for Hungary in rhythmic gymnastics.
+She won the first European Championships medal for Hungary in rhythmic gymnastics.

 Career

-Evelin debuted internationally at the 1st Junior World Championships in Moscow, after having suffered a foot fracture a few weeks prior, along her teammates Szofia Bernat and Blanka Krasznay, she performed with ball and ribbon, being 6th in teams, 13th with ball and 6th in the ribbon final.
+Kocsis debuted internationally at the 1st Junior World Championships in Moscow, having suffered a foot fracture a few weeks prior, along with her teammates Szofia Bernat and Blanka Krasznay.
+She performed with ball and ribbon.
+She was 6th in teams and 13th with ball, and she reached the ribbon final, where she placed 6th.

-In 2020 she competed with Eva Blanka Gyulai, Blanka Krasznay and senior Fanni Pigniczki at the European Championships in Kyiv, she ended 5th with rope, 7th with ball, 28th with ribbon and won an historical bronze with clubs, scoring 22.900 that put her behind Daria Atamanov and Yelyzaveta Zorkina.
+In 2020, she competed with Eva Blanka Gyulai, Blanka Krasznay and senior Fanni Pigniczki at the European Championships in Kyiv.
+She finished 5th with rope, 7th with ball, and 28th with ribbon.
+In the clubs final, she won an historic bronze with a score of 22.900; she placed behind Daria Atamanov and Yelyzaveta Zorkina.

-She took part in the two April stages of the 2022 World Cup: in Sofia (5th in the All-Around, 7th with hoop, 4th with ball, 14th with clubs and 8th with ribbon) and Baku (16th in the All-Around, 23rd with hoop, 19th with ball, 8th with clubs and 31st with ribbon).
+She took part in the two April stages of the 2022 World Cup series: in Sofia (5th in the all-around, 7th with hoop, 4th with ball, 14th with clubs and 8th with ribbon) and Baku (16th in the all-around, 23rd with hoop, 19th with ball, 8th with clubs and 31st with ribbon).

+In 2024, several coaches, parents, and former athletes anonymously complained of abuse by coach Eriká Deutsch-Lazsányi.
+In May 2026, while the case was under investigation by the Gymnastics Ethics Foundation, Kocsis came forward as one of the athletes, alleging that she was constantly told she was overweight and that she had experienced stress fractures due to overtraining.
+Deutsch-Lazsányi denied the allegations.